A recap of Nielsen’s keynote presentation at CiderCon 2019 in Chicago.

 Nielsen closed with this challenge: What If Cider’s Share of Beer in U.S. increases by 1 point?
 U.S. Cider sales would increase +65%, (over $800MM more than today).

 Contact speaker Danny Brager (email@example.com) with your questions or to submit your labels for their database.

-As a USACM membership benefit, detailed Q1-Q3 on- and off-premise reports are available for just $50 per quarter.
+As a American Cider Association membership benefit, detailed Q1-Q3 on- and off-premise reports are available for just $50 per quarter.
 Contact Ellen@ciderassociation.org if you’d like to purchase any of these today.
 Q4 will be available shortly, to be followed by our annual report on the cider market.